Email FacebookTwitterMenu burgerClose thin

 Tips on Investing

-• If you’d like to invest but aren’t sure where to begin, you should consider seeking professional advice.
+• If you’d like to invest but aren’t sure where to begin, consider seeking professional advice.
 A financial advisor can help you develop a plan for reaching your financial and investing goals.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you decide a robo-advisor is suitable for your financial situation, make sure to carefully weigh the products and services offered by each company you research.
 Here are our top 10 robo-advisors to help you choose.